DD2480-Group22-2025/toga-docs/README.md

 ![travertino fonts after](UML/travertino_fonts_after.png)

 Travertino is a library for "describing constants and a base box model that can be used to define layout algorithms".
-In it constants have been defined for scaling font sizes based on system default sizes.
+In it, constants have been defined for scaling font sizes based on system default sizes.
 The library defines Font clases which are later used in the Togo core to define fonts.
-The font class has been altered to recognize and handle RELATIVE and ABSOLUTE font sizes, otherwise it remains unchanged.
+The font class has been altered to recognize and handle `RELATIVE` and `ABSOLUTE` font sizes, otherwise, it remains unchanged.

-The ABSOLUTE_FONT_SIZES is defined as a dictionary of different available size modifiers {XX_SMALL, X_SMALL, SMALL, MEDIUM, LARGE, X_LARGE, XX_LARGE}, where MEDIUM is the same size as system default, while each step up and down either increases or decreases the size by 20 %.
-RELATIVE_FONT_SIZES is a dictionary containing size modifiers {SMALLER, LARGER}, which indicate that a font is 20 % smaller or larger than that of its parent.
+The `ABSOLUTE_FONT_SIZES` is defined as a dictionary of different available size modifiers {`XX_SMALL`, `X_SMALL`, `SMALL`, `MEDIUM`, `LARGE`, `X_LARGE`, `XX_LARGE`}, where `MEDIUM` is the same size as the system default, while each step up and down either increase or decreases the size by 20 %. `RELATIVE_FONT_SIZES` is a dictionary containing size modifiers {`SMALLER`, `LARGER`}, which indicate that a font is 20 % smaller or larger than that of its parent.
 </details>

 <details>